 |Sony RX10 III (⇒ lft | rgt)||2359||YES||3.0||1229||tilting||no||2000||14.0||10.8||YES|

 |Sony RX100 IV (⇒ lft | rgt)||2359||no||3.0||1228||tilting||no||2000||16.0||10.2||YES|

 Both the RX100 III and the G1X Mark III have zoom lenses build in.
 The RX100 III has a 24-70mm f/1.8-2.8 optic and the G1X Mark III offers a 24-72mm f/2.8-5.6 (focal lengths in full frame equivalent terms).
 Hence, the Sony and Canon provide the same view at the wide-angle end, but the Canon has more tele-photo reach at the long end.
 The RX100 III offers the faster maximum aperture.

 The G1X Mark III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the RX100 III has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.

-So what is the bottom line?
-Is the Sony RX100 III better than the Canon G1 X Mark III or vice versa?
+So how do things add up?
+Is there a clear favorite between the Sony RX100 III and the Sony RX100 III?
 The listing below highlights the relative strengths of the two models.